Rent the Arndean Gallery

 We have benefited from enormous encouragement from literally hundreds of artists and clients over the years and I look forward to working with many more in the years to come.

 In a rather circuitous fashion I learned of the connection between Sara Stewart and other enterprises she is involved in.
-My brother wanted to create a website for stylish dog beds.
+My brother wanted to create a website featuring stylish beds for dogs.
 While doing research I discovered The English Room, a quintessentially British company that continues the legacy of supplying the highest quality monogrammed products, including dog beds.
 Although this website sold many other items that were all able to be monogrammed, their images of their dog beds remained as a visual inspiration for my brother's site.
 Meanwhile I had just bought this domain and after a bit of a search about the previous owners I discovered that Sara Stewart had been involved in both the Arndean Gallery until 2010 and presently with the The English Room.
 I always find coincidences fascinating.

 |STRENESSE Autumn/Winter 2006